jimbobbennett/jims-blog/blog/content/blogs/tiny-ml-farts/index.md

 To train TinyML models you not only need the model to by tiny, but you also need small inputs - the more data that goes into training the model or inference (that is running the model), the larger it is.
 Audio data can be quite large - for example CD quality audio (remember CDs?) is 44.1KHz/16-bit which means it captures 2 bytes of data 44,100 times per second, or 176KB per second!
 That's a lot of data - if we wanted to use all of it and train our model with 2 seconds worth of data it wouldn't be TinyML any more.

-A great trick with audio data is realising you don't need all of it to classify particular sounds.
+A great trick with audio data is realizing you don't need all of it to classify particular sounds.
 Instead you can get an average value that represents many samples and use that as the data.
 In the case of the Arduino, the library that captures audio, [PDM](https://www.arduino.cc/en/Reference/PDM), captures audio at 16KHz in 512 byte buffers, containing 256 2-byte samples.
 This means each buffer has 1/64th of a second of audio data in it.
 We can then calculate a root mean square (RMS) of all this data to get a single 4-byte floating point value.
 If we do this for every buffer, we end up with 64 4-byte floats per second, or 256 bytes per second.
 Much smaller than raw audio at the PDM sample rate of 16KHz giving 32,000 bytes per second!

 ```cpp
 #define BUFFER_SIZE 512U